derrickmaples/active-directory/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Setup Domain Controller in Azure
   - Create a Resourse Group, Virtual Network and Subnet
   - Create a Domain Controller Virtual Machine
   - Create a Client Virtual Machine (Make sure to assign to the same region as the Domain Controller)
   - Set NIC private IP Address of the Domain Controller to Static
   - Set DNS Server of the Client to the private IP Address of the Domain Controller
   - Ping the IP Address of the Domain Controller from the Virtual Machine of the CLient
   - Verify the DNS server
+- Install Active Directory
+  - Install Active Directory Domain Services
+  - Promote the Server to a Domain Controller

 <h2>Deployment and Configuration Steps</h2>